Generic Name: somatropin, mammalian derived (Injection route, Subcutaneous route)

 Ask your healthcare professional how you should dispose of any medicine you do not use.

-Store this medicine in the refrigerator, away from direct light.
-Do not freeze or shake.
+Store unopened vials, cartridges, and injection devices of Nutropin® and Nutropin AQ® in the refrigerator, away from heat and direct light.
+Do not freeze.

 Throw away used needles in a hard, closed container that the needles cannot poke through.
 Keep this container away from children and pets.

 It is very important that your doctor check you or your child at regular visits for any problems or unwanted effects that may be caused by this medicine.

 This medicine may cause a serious allergic reaction that requires immediate medical attention.
 Tell your doctor right away if you or your child have a rash, itching, swelling of the face, tongue, or throat, trouble with breathing, or chest pain after you get the injection.

 This medicine may cause a dislocation in the hip bone, especially in patients with growth hormone deficiency or Turner syndrome.
 Check with your doctor right away if you or your child has a limp or pain in the hip or knee.